visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

     Toggles creation of Windows-style applications with no console.

 VISIT_WINDOWS_DIR : PATH :
-    Specifies the location of the pre-built third party library binaries.
+    Specifies the location of the prebuilt third-party library binaries.
     See :ref:`Location of windowsbuild directory<Location of windowsbuild Directory>` for default locations.